2yan/reddit_abathor/README.md

+Note: I say use this to win arguments but in reality I just use this bot and say things, then people school me on proper statistics.
+I have learnt way more in two days by trying to use this on reddit and having people correct and explain things to me than I have in 3 months of self study.

 # reddit_abathor
 A bot for reddit (That only works on wallstreetbets, investing, and robinhood) that does on the fly statistical analysis.
 Use this to win internet arguments.